The feeling of achieving a goal is great! But sometimes the feeling of working to improve, getting better, and trying new things is even greater.

 You can say, “You’ve been able to fit the blocks in the box before.
 Can you show your little sister how you did it?”

 Children can also explain how to do things to help someone else learn.
 When children explain a process to someone else, it helps them recognize what they did to accomplish their learning.
 There’s an added benefit to it, too.
-When kids practice modeling, they reinforce their understanding and learn how to break things down into steps, which works for their own goals.
+When children practice modeling, they reinforce their understanding and learn how to break things down into steps, which works for their own goals.

 Cheer on your child when they are learning a new process.
 You can say, “You got the first two steps!
 Now watch again while I show you step 3 of building the model.”